GordonVi/SSH_Expect/README.md

 ## Necessary edits before running
 - You will need to edit *Demo.ps1* to point to your own Linux or whatever SSH server.
 - You will need to input some appropriate commands for your SSH target (This demo was targetting a Debian Linux server with vanilla Linux commands)
+- I was lazy and put a quick credentials login to obscure my password.
+You'll see this at the top of the demo file.
+Edit this to your liking, or make your own flat file for login.
+The flat file method is recommended for security reasons.
+Just don't copy your flatfile to the public.

 ## The Functions